zo0o0ot/speaker-page/speaker/content/slides/stress-at-work-cbt/index.md

 ???

+Welcome to THAT Conference.
-Testing THAT slide 1.
-The image doesn't appear to scale correctly unless I also apply "background-size: cover" to the slide.
+-The image doesn't appear to scale correctly unless I also apply "background-size: cover" to the slide.-

 ---
 background-image: url(That-Conference-Sponsors-Slide.png)